Keyboard shortcuts

 Why functions, not keywords

-Ai.classify, Ai.draft, Ai.extract, and friends are ordinary prelude functions rather than built-in grammar.
-That keeps the parser, type checker, and LSP free of LLM-specific special cases: you still write Ai.classify(...) with the same ergonomics, but the implementation lives in a normal stdlib module.
-Swap the LLM, add a new Ai.* operation in a library, or shadow Ai with your own namespace — the core language is unchanged.
-See The Prelude & Interfaces.
+ai.classify, ai.draft, ai.extract, and friends are ordinary stdlib functions (imported with use std/ai) rather than built-in grammar.
+That keeps the parser, type checker, and LSP free of LLM-specific special cases: you still write ai.classify(...) with the same ergonomics, but the implementation lives in a normal stdlib module.
+Swap the LLM, add a new ai.* operation in a library, or shadow the ai binding with your own module — the core language is unchanged.
+See The Standard Library.